echolab-stanford/wildfire-map-public/README.md

 There are several settings that can be changed in the `work/00_functions.R`.

 # Scripts

 Description of script structuring, etc.

 # Issues, Constraints, Choices

 * Lots of file paths are used that are Mac specific
 * Code currently uses the velox package for many raster extract operations, which isn't compatible with R 4.0.0+.
-* RSelenium requires some pretty specific setup, including downloading the dev version of chrome.
+* RSelenium requires some pretty specific setup, including downloading the dev version of Chrome.
 This is only reqired for downloading the airport data, which is included in the repo and could be updated manually for new years of data.

 ## Niche Issues

 * download for the airport data will fail if you have any files in your download folder that fulfill the regex "\_T\_.+zip$"

 # Data

 Input data from freely distributed sources are included in the repo in a processed form.
 Directions for accessing the raw data are included along with the download links provided below.
 Examples of the processed data format include:
 1) the TIGER line files are included in a simplified form (same polygons, just passed through gSimplify so that they're small enough to include in a GitHub repo)
-2) the EPA PM2.5 data are included in one big rds file whereas it can only be downloaded on a state-year basis (so the raw data is ±600 separate files)
+2) the EPA PM2.5 data are provided in one big rds file whereas it can only be downloaded on a state-year basis (so the raw data is ±600 separate files)
 3) the smoke polygon data are included in one big rds file, whereas they can only be downloaded on a daily basis (4000+ separate files)

 The last two datasets in that list do fall into the cateogry of "freely distributed sources" but are too large for Github.
 Those two files can be found at the links below.